 It probably comes as no surprise that eating a healthy, wholesome diet serves to benefit all bodies, including the female body.
 But it’s important to keep in mind that everyone’s body is different — your diet might require different types of foods than your mom, sister, cousin, or best friend.
 We’ve all got a completely unique makeup; that said, there are some healthy eating tips that are (almost) universal when it comes to women’s fitness and health.

 Focus on REAL Food

-Hydrate as much as you can.
-Most of us are dehydrated.
-Be one less dehydrated woman by carrying around a reusable water bottle to refill throughout the day.
+An estimated 75% of Americans are chronically dehydrated — don’t let this be you!
+It might seem like no biggie, but inadequate water intake can lead to fatigue, irritability, constipation, and other health conditions.
+Plus, it can even lead to weight gain and decreased fitness performance!
+So, be one less dehydrated woman by carrying around a reusable water bottle to refill throughout the day.
 Need a flavor boost?
 Try some freshly squeezed lemon in your water and consider adding some hydrating foods to your diet too, like melons, oranges, berries, cucumbers, and soups.

 RELATED: The Ultimate Guide to Hydration

 Get your protein in early.
 “Eating protein by 10 am sends beneficial signals to the ‘clock genes’ that regulate insulin and metabolism,” says Dr. Briden.
 “That’s why a protein breakfast can help to regulate circadian rhythm and promote weight loss.”

 Some great protein-packed breakfast options include:

 - A veggie omelet with a piece of toast and mashed avocado